TommyWillen/Javascript-Quiz/README.md

 ## Roadmap

 In the future I plan to incorporate jquery to shrink my code.
-I also hope to create an eventlistner that reads all of the question buttons instead of having 4.

 ## License